-As part of the ongoing commitment to training and developing Radiographer Reporting, InHealth Reporting are proud to have recently presented the InHealth Award for Academic Achievement in Clinical Reporting – Adult Chest Pathway, to Jack Butler, Chest Reporting Radiographer from Stockport NHS Foundation Trust.
+As part of the ongoing commitment to training and developing Radiographer Reporting, InHealth Reporting are proud to have recently presented the InHealth Award for Academic Achievement in Clinical Reporting – Musculoskeletal, to Rebecca Melling, Plain Film Reporting Radiographer at St Helens and Knowlsley NHS Trust.

-The award programme, which is approved by the College of Radiographers, was designed in partnership with Canterbury Christ Church University and has been running for the last 4 years, recognising the hard work and dedication of students who are studying the Post Graduate Certificate in Clinical Reporting.
+The award programme, which is approved by the College of Radiographers, was designed in partnership with Canterbury Christ Church University and has been running for more than 5 years, recognising the hard work and dedication of students who are studying the Post Graduate Certificate in Clinical Reporting.

-Chris Kalinka, President of the Society and College of Radiographers, said: “Radiographers make up the largest workforce in imaging and I really support ongoing Radiographer practice and development.
+Claire Donaldson, Immediate Past President and Chair of UK Council, said: “Radiographers make up the largest workforce in imaging and I really support ongoing Radiographer practice and development.
 It’s been so great to hear about all the fantastic things that have taken place over the last year.
-Often, when you’re in the thick of it, it’s easy to lose sight of just how much has been achieved, so for Jack, he should be really proud of himself, and of course the whole team at Stockport.
-A very well-deserved award”.
+Often, when you’re in the thick of it, it’s easy to lose sight of just how much has been achieved, so for Rebecca, she should be really proud of herself – a very well-deserved award“.